-As part of our grassroots project Infomobile of welcome to europe, we opened our first solidarity flat in September 2011 in Athens for homeless refugees.
+As part of our grassroots project Infomobile, we opened a first solidarity flat in September 2011 in Athens for homeless refugees.
 In 2014, we opened the second flat.
 Since then, the issue of accommodation for refugees has changed as dramatically as the whole situation for refugees in this country.

-We called these two safe spaces of solidarity ‘Islands of Welcome’ because we wanted to create spaces through the support of participants and friends that would offer rest and protection, and become a home with opportunities for encounters.
+We called these two safe spaces of solidarity ‘Islands of Welcome’ because we wanted to create spaces through the support friends that would offer rest and protection, and become a home with opportunities for encounters.

 2011: The Islands of Welcome were first a home for victims of torture, and people with mental health issues, who had lived homeless for years.

 2012/2013: In winter 2012/2013, refugees moved in, who had previously been in detention for months, following police raids throughout Greece.